nzcsx/Bools-Minecraft-Squid-Workshop-Project/README.md

       Total_cm_walked will keep increasing every tick as the player keeps walking.

-When a player is quickly turning or stops walking, there is a slowing down period.
-During such period, the total_cm_walked follows the pattern: unchanged for 3 ticks, increased for 1 tick.
+Why?
+Because When a player is quickly turning or stops walking, there is a slowing down period.
+During this period, player can walk less than a centimeter in a tick, and the increment will not be recorded.
+Through my observation, when slowing down, the total_cm_walked tends to follow the pattern: unchanged for 3 ticks, increased for 1 tick.

-The way I solved it is rather simple.
+I worked around it with a simple trick.
 I check if to update `bool` once every 3 ticks instead of every tick.
 I also check if to update `begin`, `end` to 1 once every 3 ticks.
 Although I cannot eliminate such behavior, I minimized its negative effect.
 Therefore for those bools, the logic becomes:

 	Loop per tick:
 	    # Game updates helper #